Trump faces federal charges in classified documents case, adding to legal woes

 By Sarah N. Lynch

-WASHINGTON, June 9 (Reuters) - Former U.S. President Donald Trump faces a new legal challenge - this time from the government he used to lead - with charges for illegally retaining classified documents and other crimes expected to be filed next week in federal court in Miami.
+WASHINGTON, June 9 (Reuters) - Former U.S. President Donald Trump faces a new legal challenge - this time from the government he used to lead - with chargesof illegally retaining classified documents, obstruction and other crimes expected to be unveiled next week in federal court in Miami.

-The indictment of a former U.S. president on federal charges is unprecedented in American history, a case made more extraordinary by the fact that Trump is also the front-runner of his party for the Republican presidential nomination next year.
+The indictment of a former U.S. president on federal charges is unprecedented in American history, and comes as Trump is also the front-runner of his party for the Republican presidential nomination next year.

 Trump has previously said he declassified those documents while president, but his attorneys have declined to make that argument in court filings.